1dao/xproxy/README.md

 ## NOTES

 - Requires MSYS2/MinGW64 on Windows
-- libssh2 + mbedtls backends for wolfssl
+- wolfssh + wolfssl backends
 - SOCKS5 supports CONNECT only (no BIND/UDP)
-- PAC server listens on port 8080 by default
+- PAC server listens on port 7890 by default
+- SOCKS5 Proxy listens on port 1080 by default
+- HTTP Proxy listens on port 7890 by default